catherinearnett/multiblimp/README.md

 The updates include:
 * documentation on how to integrate the Hugging Face datasets into the pipeline
+* code to automatically download datasets for each language
 * example code for running multiblimp
 * handling of model checkpoints

 ## Setup